-The fair values of other identifiable intangible assets are primarily determined using the income approach.
-Other intangible assets include, but are not limited to, developed technology, customer relationships, accreditations, and tradenames/trademarks and patents.
+The fair values of other identifiable intangible assets are determined using the income approach or fair value measurement.
+Other intangible assets include, but are not limited to, developed technology, customer relationships, accreditations, tradenames/trademarks, patents and digital assets.
 Intangible assets with determinable useful-lives are amortized on a straight-line basis over their estimated useful-lives of two to 15 years.
-Certain acquired trade names are considered to have indefinite lives and are not amortized but are assessed annually for potential impairment as described below.
+Certain acquired trade names and digital assets are considered to have indefinite lives and are not amortized but are assessed at least annually for potential impairment as described below.